mlrun/mlrun/docs/mlops-dev-flow.md

 ## Building online ML services (online serving)
 With MLRun, in addition to a batch inference, you can deploy a robust and scalable {ref}`real-time pipeline <serving>` for more complex and online scenarios.
-MLRun uses Nuclio, an open source serverless framework for creating real-time pipelines for {ref}`model deployment <model-serving>`.
+MLRun uses Nuclio, an open source serverless framework for creating real-time pipelines for {ref}`model deployment <model_serving>`.

 Once an ML model has been built, it needs to be integrated with real-world data and the business application or front-end services.
 The whole application or parts thereof need to be deployed without disrupting the service.
 Deployment can be extremely challenging if the ML